 On the abuse of workers: “The first thing of all to secure is to save unfortunate working people from the cruelty of men of greed, who use human beings as mere instruments for money-making.
 It is neither just nor human so to grind men down with excessive labor as to stupefy their minds and wear out their bodies.”

 Oh, wait.
 Got my encyclicals mixed up.
-This is all from 1891, when Pope Leo XIII was trying to find a Catholic alternative to socialism and capitalism, which became central to the church’s economic thought, like the text you’re probably looking for today: The 2013 apostolic exhortation of Pope Francis, which strikes similar themes.
+This is all from 1891, when Pope Leo XIII was trying to find a Catholic alternative to socialism and capitalism; his encyclical Rerum Novarum became central to the church’s economic thought.
+The text you’re probably looking for today is the 2013 apostolic exhortation of Pope Francis, which strikes similar themes.
 The 2013 version is more strident and specific, but perhaps that’s because so little has changed.